-PROGRAM OF STUDIES

-2015-2016

 Students: This guide has been developed to assist you with determining the courses in which you wish to register.
-Please share this information with your parents and seek assistance from vour high school counselor should vou have any questions.
+Please share this information with your parents and seek assistance from your high school counselor should you have any questions.
 Students are assigned to counselors by last name.
 HEATHER ALLEN: A - G hallen@haywood.k12.nc.us

-ANDI LAWING: H-O alawing@haywood.k12.nc.us
+ANDI LAWING: H - O alawing@haywood.k12.nc.us

-TERESA HEINZ: P-Z theinz@haywood.k12.nc.us
+LESLIE SMITH: P-Z lrsmith@haywood.k12.nc.us

+WANT TO KNOW MORE?